EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: An overview of

-\sys contains the essential functionalities for training early-exit LLMs, which tackle the main challenges outlined in Section~\ref{subsec:challenges}, i.e.~how to train with 3D parallelism (especially pipeline parallelism) while minimizing the computational overhead (compared to standard LLM training) caused by early-exit layers.
-In addition to engineering efforts for compatibility with existing functionalities in Megatron-LM, we design and implement a simple yet effective algorithm that facilitates pipeline parallelism with multiple (early-exit or final-output) training losses located on different pipeline stages, which is not possible in standard pipeline parallelism implemented by Megatron-LM or other frameworks.
-Moreover, our analytical and empirical study shows that training an early-exit LLM with \sys is almost as efficient as training a standard LLM, in terms of training time and peak GPU memory; this is achieved by various performance optimizations that we design and implement in \sys, especially the ones that (passively or actively) leverage idle computational resources in pipeline parallelism.
-Finally, \sys contains some advanced features for more fine-grained control or optimization of the training procedure, including the option of changing early-exit loss weights during training, and a novel method of further improving resource utilization by filling pipeline bubbles with useful computation.
+\sys contains the essential functionalities for training early-exit LLMs, which tackle the main challenges outlined in Section~\ref{sec:introduction}, i.e.~how to train with 3D parallelism while minimizing the computational overhead caused by early-exit layers.
+In addition to substantial engineering efforts for compatibility with existing functionalities in Megatron-LM, we design and implement a simple yet effective algorithm that facilitates pipeline parallelism with multiple early/final-exit training losses located on different pipeline stages, which is not possible in standard pipeline parallelism implemented by Megatron-LM or other frameworks.
+Moreover, our analytical and empirical study shows that training an early-exit LLM with \sys is almost as efficient as training a standard LLM, in terms of training time and peak GPU memory.
+This is achieved by various performance optimizations that we design and implement in \sys, especially the ones that leverage idle computational resources in standard pipeline parallelism.
+Finally, \sys contains some advanced features for fine-grained control or optimization of the training process, including the option of changing early-exit loss weights during training, and a novel method of further improving resource utilization by filling pipeline bubbles with useful computation.

-\subsection{Inference}
+\paragraph{Inference.}

-We design and implement two methods to tackle the major challenge of early-exit LLM inference for autoregressive generation, namely the conflict between early exiting and KV caching (as explained in Section~\ref{subsec:challenges}).
-One method is based on KV recomputation, which runs the forward pass with a list of recent tokens when generating each token, and can be regarded as a variant of synchronized parallel decoding recently proposed in \cite{Bae2023}.
-The other method is based on a novel form of pipeline parallelism, which parallelizes the forward pass of the current token at a certain pipeline stage with some KV-related computation (if any) of previous tokens at later stages.
+We design and implement two methods to tackle the major challenge of early-exit LLM inference for autoregressive generation, namely the conflict between early exiting and KV caching (as explained in Section~\ref{sec:introduction}).
+One method is based on KV recomputation, which runs the forward pass with a batch of recent tokens when generating each token.
+The other method is based on a novel form of pipeline parallelism, which parallelizes the forward pass of the current token at a certain pipeline stage with some KV-related computation of previous tokens at later stages.